 Thatched Cottage Extension, Norwich

+We have designed and secured planning consent for an addition to a thatched cottage in a sensitive location, which overlooks the Norfolk Broads.
 We approached this by echoing the visual language of the thatched roof, with it’s wedge-shaped forms to inform the design of a new zinc roof.
 The new addition makes further references to the local context through the choice of of locally-sourced timber cladding which has been detailed in a similar way to many boat buildings in the area.

-The result will be a modern yet ‘respectful’ addition, which will breathe new life into a beautiful old building by providing much needed additional accommodation and bathroom for a growing family.
+The ambitious use of innovative materials and processes works seamlessly with the design to create a modern yet ‘respectful’ addition, which will breathe new life into a beautiful old building by providing much needed additional accommodation and bathroom for a growing family.

 Follow the link for a visual experience